-The application window displays different menus, toolbars, and windows for each of the four perspectives. e.Report Designer Professional provides the capability to tailor each perspective individually to better fit the way that you e.Report Designer Professional saves the current window layout when you exit the program.
-The next time that you start e.Report Designer Professional, the perspective appears the way it did the previous time.
-You can, at any time, restore a perspective to its default state.
+The application window displays different menus, toolbars, and windows for each of the four perspectives. e.Report Designer Professional provides the capability to tailor each perspective individually to better fit the way that you work.

 For each perspective, you can change or rearrange the set of windows that appear in the work area.
 You can also hide, rearrange, or create toolbars to meet your needs.
 For example, if you work mostly with Report Structure and Layout in the design perspective, you can close or hide the other windows when you are not using them.